SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 The card that is greater should have a border `2px solid green`, and the other card should have a border `2px solid red`.

-You should clear the span elements that hold the current cards' names, when both are selected, and the winner is selected.
+You should clear the span elements that hold the current cards' names when both are selected, and the winner is selected.

 After every hand, push the current cards' names in the **history div** in the following format:
 `[{top side card name} vs {bottom side card name}]`